Advertiser disclosure

 • Have a single checking account, and a savings account just for an emergency fund.
 This makes it easy to transfer money between the two if need be.
 You also won’t have to deal with pesky fees, and you’ll lessen the potential for hackers if you have just one account (but be sure to use a very strong password).
 In addition, you’ll be able to track your expenses much more easily.
 Not all savings accounts are created equal, however.

-» Read about some of the options we recommend on our Best Savings Accounts page.
+» MORE: Read about some recommended options on our Best Savings Accounts page

 Of course, this type of budgeting may only work for one type of person.
 This leads us to the complicated discussion of the problems within minimalism.